Alina Lebedeva: Later life

-In 2004, Lebedeva re-appeared on Latvian news when she was arrested for allegedly setting fire to a door at the Ministry of Education.
+In 2004, Lebedeva re-appeared on Latvian news when she was arrested for allegedly setting fire to the front door of the Ministry of Education of Latvia in Riga.
 Lebedeva, who was 18 years old at the time, was arrested along with a 21-year-old man in Daugavpils.
 She was not charged, but a judge ordered her to be placed in detention for a week whilst the crime was investigated.
 The arson attack was allegedly connected to a National Bolshevik Party protest against a new law requiring that all schools teach mainly in Latvian.

 BBC News reported later in 2004 that Lebedeva was amongst the National Bolshevik Party activists arrested after an action in which they invaded the Russian presidential offices in Moscow and hung a banner which read "Putin go away".
 Lebedeva was then jailed for two years.

 Lebedeva stood for election as a Member of the European Parliament for the Motherland party in 2009.
 She was the second person on the Motherland party list, after the party's leader Juris Žuravļovs.
 Lebedeva then renounced politics and returned to her studies.
 As of 2012, she had earned a bachelor's degree in social pedagogy and was preparing for a master's degree.